Locksmith on Holiday – Travel Security with Children

 Just something you may want to consider if you are going on a family holiday this year.
 I’m not trying to make you all paranoid but never make the assumption that everything will be 100%.
 Do some checks on arrival and then you can enjoy some stress free relaxation.
 If there is anything you would like to ask me in relation to holiday security for children please feel free to ask.
 I am happy to offer advice on anything related to security.

 We are a family run business and having seen many security emergencies involving children over the years it always strikes a chord with me on a personal level.
-We are on call 24 hours and emergencies involving children are always prioritised.
+As an emergency locksmith on call 24 hours emergencies involving children are always prioritised.

 Here is my Guide to Home safety for Children with a view to keeping children safe within in the home.
 You may also like these safety tips for kids which help with explaining how to deal with an intruder situation in a child friendly way – Meet Security Sue!